Do you as a freelance contractor or consultant understand your supply contract and the legal implications that you are agreeing to?

 Key factors in a contract review are likely to be

 - The right to exercise control – Is the contract assignment subject to ongoing client supervision and management?
 Can someone tell you what to do or how to do it?
+The issue of Direction supervision and control is becoming increasingly important in the revenue’s eyes and you must demonstrate that you are providing an independent service that you determine the delivery of.

 - The right to get a substitute or helper to execute the work – Are you free to hire someone else to do the job or does the client specifically require your services?